tjfy1992/FractionalKnapsack/README.md

 FractionalKnapsack.py: The implementation of fractional knapsack algorithm.
 The output format is:
 [(1.0, 5), (2.0, 3), (6.0, 4), (1.0, 2)]
 which means 1.0 unit of item 5, 2.0 units of item 3, 6.0 units of item 4 and 1.0 unit of item 2.
-Take page 5 of greedy method slides' example, this means 1.0 ml of 5, 2.0 ml of 3, 6.0 ml of 4 and 1.0 ml of 2.

 test_item.py: The unit test for Item.py.